Court of Protection Solicitors

 The Court of Protection safeguards the rights of vulnerable people.
 It has the authority to appoint a Deputy to manage someone else’s affairs when they lack the capability to do so themselves.
 A Deputy is sometimes a relative or close friend, but the court can also appoint our lawyers to act as a person’s Deputy where required.

 Before you apply for deputyship, speak to our specialist Court of Protection solicitors in Bristol and South Gloucestershire.
-We can advise you on the steps involved in managing and making decisions for someone else, and can help you make your application to court.
+We can advise you on the steps involved in managing and making decisions for someone else and can help you make your application to court.

-If you’re acting as Deputy for someone, we can support you in your role.
+If you’re acting as a Deputy for someone, we can support you in your role.
 We can also apply to become a Deputy for your loved one.

 Barcan+Kirby’s Court of Protection expertise